gophergala/tlen/README.md

 Go [framework](https://github.com/seletskiy/go-android-rpc), that will bring native SDK to the [Go code](main.go).

-During Gophergala 48 hour challange, we choose to create small game application in Go, that will show potential of developing for Android in Go.
+During Gophergala 48 hour challenge, we choose to create small game application in Go, that will show potential of developing for Android in Go.

-We done [literally ton](https://github.com/seletskiy/go-android-rpc/commit/2487ab8bf4387f4de962eca84f133c2794ad36f9) of changes into our little raw'n'tasty framwork along with this game.
+We done [literally ton](https://github.com/seletskiy/go-android-rpc/commit/2487ab8bf4387f4de962eca84f133c2794ad36f9) of changes into our little raw'n'tasty framework along with this game.

 And now, we proudly present you *tlen*.